 Can crappie see fishing line?

-Whether crappie can see fishing line might be impossible to answer, but anecdotal evidence firmly suggests line visibility does not affect crappie fishing.
-If crappie can see fishing line, no evidence exists to propose the sight of a fishing line would discourage a strike on the bait or lure.
+Whether crappie can see fishing lines might be impossible to answer, but anecdotal evidence firmly suggests line visibility does not affect crappie fishing.
+If crappie can see a fishing line, no evidence exists to propose the sight of a fishing line would discourage a strike on the bait or lure.
 Some line manufacturers specifically color their crappie-dedicated fishing lines to make it easier to see in murky water or while spider rigging.

 What is the best crappie bait?